-ADOSH'S compliance activities consist of conducting unannounced inspections of workplaces throughout Arizona to determine whether employers are complying with the Occupational Safety and Health Act and standards.
+ADOSH's compliance sections focus on conducting unannounced inspections of workplaces throughout Arizona to determine whether employers are complying with the Occupational Safety and Health Act and standards.

-Inspections may be the result of (1) a work related accident, (2) a complaint, (3) a referral, (4) planned inspection, or (5) a follow-up to ensure that previously cited serious, repeat or willful violations have been corrected.
-Inspections involving work related accidents are generally serious in nature involving multiple injuries or a fatality.
-A complaint inspection generally is the result of a serious safety/health allegation or a non-response to a written inquiry sent to an employer by ADOSH.
-A referral generally comes from another government source such as Department of Economic Security's Farm Worker Outreach Program, Department of Health Services, Police and Fire Departments.
-Planned or scheduled inspections are those directed at those employers in high-hazard industries or who have a large number of workers' compensation claims, or higher than average injury and illness rates.
+Inspections may be the result of (1) a work-related accident, (2) a complaint, (3) a referral, (4) a planned or targeted effort, or (5) a follow-up to ensure that previously cited serious, repeat or willful violations have been corrected.

+Inspections involving work-related accidents are generally serious in nature, involving multiple injuries or a fatality.
+A complaint inspection is generally the result of a serious safety/health allegation or an employer's failure to respond to a written inquiry from ADOSH.
+A referral generally comes from another government source such as the Department of Economic Security's Farm Worker Outreach Program, Department of Health Services, or police and fire departments.
+Planned or targeted inspections are those directed at those employers in high-hazard industries or who have a large number of workers' compensation claims, or higher than average injury and illness rates.

-ADOSH is the only state or Federal OSHA program in the country that has an independent body, (the Commission) that is separate from the OSHA program that reviews the appropriateness of ADOSH's penalty proposals and either approves, modifies or disapproves the issuance of penalties for violations of Arizona's Occupational Safety and Health Act.
+ADOSH is the only state or federal OSHA program in the country that has an independent body (the Commission) that is separate from the OSHA program that reviews the appropriateness of ADOSH's proposed citations and either approves, modifies or disapproves their issuance.

-At a public meeting before the Commissioners, a representative from ADOSH presents a prima facie case to the Commissioners as to why a penalty should be assessed.
-The Commission, as a body, reviews the proposal and either approves, modifies or disapproves the proposed penalties based upon the facts present.
-Current Commission policy is to review all cases where penalties total more than \$2500.00.
-Penalties totaling \$2500.00 or less are approved by the ADOSH Director.
+At a public meeting before the Commissioners, a representative from ADOSH presents a prima facie case to the Commissioners as to why a citation should be issued.
+The Commission, as a body, reviews the proposal and either approves, modifies or disapproves the proposed citations based upon the facts present.
+Current Commission policy is to review all cases where there are citations with penalties totaling more than \$2,500.00.
+Penalties totaling \$2,500.00 or less are approved by the ADOSH Director.
 All penalties assessed and collected go directly to the State General Fund.